CSCI-3403/red-blue-environment/README.md

 **Note: This lab is a work in progress!
 This README lays out the intended end state of this project, but the current state of the codebase may not include some of these features!**

+## Getting started
+The docker containers needed to run the lab can be started with `docker compose up -d`.

+All traffic to the internal network needs to go through a VPN.
+This repo contains OpenVPN configs for an admin account, in `admin.ovpn`.
+Install OpenVPN and import that config file to access the internal network.
+The containers do not currently have static IP addresses.

+The docker containers can be stopped with `docker compose down`.

 ## Design
 This lab uses Docker Compose to quickly and easily spin up a private network of containers.
 Each container will represent a unique device on the network, and each one will be given a unique IP.